Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Gateway Wealth Partners is a fee-based firm that offers investment advisory services to individuals, high net worth individuals, businesses and retirement plans.
 There is no set required minimum account size, though the firm typically requires one based on the investor's needs.
 The advisor may, however waive or reduce the minimum at its sole discretion.

-Gateway Wealth Partners believes that your future goals are directly tied to your ability to manage a savings and investment strategy.
-They aim to build a diversified investment plan that adjusts with you throughout your life.
+Gateway Wealth Partners builds diversified investment plans that adjusts with each client throughout their lives.
 The firm does not sell its own funds.
 Instead, each client's needs are individually addressed in an initial plan.
-Once investments start the firm stays on top of accounts and adjusts them as needed.
+Once investments start, the firm stays on top of accounts and adjusts them as needed.
 The investment strategies are typically long-term focused.

 McGlone Suttner Wealth Management is a fee-based financial advisory firm primarily serving individual clients, both above and below the high-net-worth threshold.
 The practice does not have a set account minimum.

-The McGlone Suttner team features four advisors who hold the certified financial planner (CFP) designation.
-The firm also has a chartered financial consultant (ChFC) and chartered life underwriter (CLU) on staff.
-However, some advisor may sell insurance for commissions, making McGlone Suttner a fee-based firm.
+Individuals on the McGlone Suttner team hold the Certified Financial Planner™ (CFP®), chartered financial consultant (ChFC) and chartered life underwriter (CLU) designations.
+However, some advisors may sell insurance for commissions, making McGlone Suttner a fee-based firm.
 This form of compensation may create a conflict of interest, since advisors have a financial incententive to recommend certain products over others.
 But as a fiduciary advisory firm, McGlone Suttner and its advisors must always act in your best interests.

 Beyond these commissions, the firm charges asset-based fees, hourly charges and fixed fees.